Pete and Pam Wright - Founders of Wrightslaw

 seventeen miles to the east, across the Chesapeake Bay.

-have two sons, a daughter, a daughter-in-law, and three beautiful
+have two sons, a daughter, two daughter-in-laws, and six beautiful

 Life on Stingray Point